calroc/Thun/docs/Trees.rst

                              True .

-If the key we're adding is greater than the node's key.
+If the key we’re adding is greater than the node’s key.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here the parantheses are meant to signify that the right-hand side (RHS)